Tatty Devine: Collaborations

 Tatty Devine have collaborated with musicians such as David Bowie, Peaches, Belle & Sebastian, Camera Obscura, Los Bitchos, Robots in Disguise and the Amy Winehouse Foundation including producing exclusive tour merchandise and charitable products.

 They have designed ranges for the Tate galleries across the UK, Victoria and Albert Museum, South Bank, Design Museum, Barbican Centre, the Baltic Gateshead where Tatty Devine created 'Angel of the North' jewellery for artist Anthony Gormley and capsule collections with Chawton House, Brighton's Royal Pavilion, Sir John Soane's Museum.
 Limited pieces have also been made with heroines of the art world, from Frida Kahlo to contemporary illustrator, Gemma Correll, technicolour muralist, Morag Myerscough, papercut specialist Poppy's Papercuts, and home-grown favourites including Mark Pawson and Rob Ryan, and Basso & Brooke.

 Designers Peter Jensen, Ashish, Eley Kishimoto, Mimi Wade, Clio Peppiatt, Claire Barrow, Kit Neale, Matty Bovan, Mary Benson, The Rodnik Band, Basso and Brooke, Louise Gray and SIBLING have worked with Tatty Devine on their fashion collections, alongside lifestyle collaborations with MADE.com, Mi-Pac, MAKE International and Wild and Wolf.

 The De Young Gallery in San Francisco commissioned Tatty Devine to design a collection of jewellery celebrating British Artists Gilbert & George to coincide with the Gilbert and George exhibition at the gallery.
 The pieces are based on well known Gilbert and George art works and the collection includes Gin Cufflinks, Hope and Fear Brooches and Necklaces.

 Tatty Devine also made iconic London department store Selfridges' 100th birthday cake which was 'cut' by London Mayor Boris Johnson.

-Tatty Devine has also explored beloved characters in pop-culture, reimagining cult icons fom Peanuts and Moomin as collectable art jewellery.
+Tatty Devine has also explored beloved characters in pop-culture, reimagining cult icons from Peanuts and Moomin as collectable art jewellery.

 Charitable collaborations span wearable pieces of protest art to powerful florals and beloved animals: from the Fawcett Society, Equality Now, Eve Appeal, Not A Phase, Terrence Higgins Trust, the Crafts Council, Museum of London, Royal London Hospital, WOW Festival, The Pansy Project and the Young Women's Trust to a ground-breaking range of animal jewellery with WWF: Tatty Devine's first collection to be made entirely from recycled acrylic.